Customer review

 - People who can shift usage to off-peak hours will save the most on tariffs like Agile, where rates follow the wholesale market.

-- Everyone else still gets a rate below the price cap and decent customer service.
-Flexible, Agile and Tracker have no exit fees, so there's nothing to lose by trying it.
+- Everyone else still gets competitive standard pricing and decent customer service.
+Flexible, Agile and Tracker have no exit fees, so it is easy to move again if a tariff stops making sense.

 Would I recommend it?